 Many people think that ADHD or Attention-Deficit/Hyperactivity Disorder is all about not focusing, but it’s much more than that.
 Other symptoms may include poor impulse control, restlessness, chronic disorganization, and unstable relationships.
-If you have ADHD, you likely have trouble focusing on certain tasks or sitting not only still but also consistently miss work deadlines or meetings because of an inability to manage your time.
+If you have ADHD, you likely have trouble focusing on specific tasks or sitting not only still but also consistently miss work deadlines or meetings because of an inability to manage your time.

-You may also tend to have angry outbursts or find it difficult to wait in line or get through minimally stressful situations without feeling overwhelmed.
+You may also tend to have angry outbursts or find it challenging to wait in line or get through minimally stressful situations without feeling overwhelmed.
 Because of increasing news reports on adult ADHD diagnoses, another common misconception is that the condition can start in adulthood.
 In reality, ADHD always begins in childhood, though some people don’t get a diagnosis until later in life.

 What Kind Of Medications Help You Focus?